-Welcome to Holy Family Catholic School and to our 2019-2020 academic year!
-I am looking forward to serving you, and our mission, as your incoming principal.
-Our partnership, and your commitment to the mission of HFCS, will ensure a successful school year.
+Welcome to Holy Family Catholic School and to our 2022-2023 academic year.
+I am looking forward to serving you, and our mission.
+Our partnership and your commitment to the mission of HFCS will ensure another successful school year.

-The Family Handbook reflects the policies of Holy Family Catholic School for the 2019-2020 school year.
-Read this document carefully and review the policies and procedures with your child(ren), and sign and return the Family Handbook Agreement to the school office.
-Please note: the handbook is revised each year and Holy Family reserves the right to add / change or delete policies as warranted due to various circumstances or Diocesan policies.
-You will be notified of any changes that are made throughout the year.
+The Family Handbook reflects the policies of Holy Family Catholic School for the 2022-2023 school year.
+Read this document carefully and review the policies and procedures together as a family.
+RETURN THIS HANDBOOK AGREEMENT FORM TO THE SCHOOL OFFICE BY AUGUST 15, 2022

+The handbook is revised each year and Holy Family reserves the right to add / change or delete policies as warranted due to various circumstances or Diocesan policies.

 The faculty and staff of HFCS look forward to working with you to promote the Catholic identity, spiritual development, academic excellence, physical growth, and maturing social emotional intelligence of your children.

 One of my favorite quotes about Catholic schools, along with our mission statement, helps me to appreciate that Jesus Christ is at the center of all our work together as we support our students' growth,

-"Let it be known to all who enter here that Jesus Christ is the reason for this school, the unseen but everpresent teacher in all its classes, the model of its faculty, and the inspiration for its students."
+"Let it be known to all who enter here that Jesus Christ is the reason for this school, the unseen but ever-present teacher in all its classes, the model of its faculty, and the inspiration for its students."